sourcegraph/about/content/blogposts/2023/guest-post-arafat-khan-php-python.md

 <hr style={{marginTop:"2rem",marginBottom:"2rem"}} />

-To get started with Cody, [install it from the VS Code Marketplace](https://about.sourcegraph.com/cody).
+To get started with Cody, check it out on [sourcegraph.com](https://about.sourcegraph.com/cody).